Fitness to Practise Guide for Employers

 You can make a complaint about a registered practitioner (a registrant) by filling out CORU's Fitness to Practise complaint form.

-Please Note: Due to the COVID-19 public health emergency, complaint forms can only be provided and accepted and processed electronically.
+Please Note: Complaint forms can be provided and processed electronically.
 Please see the CORU website here for a complaint form and more information on submitting a complaint form.

 Only a completed complaint form that is signed and dated can be dealt with by CORU.